srgunukula/AWS_Freelance/README.md

 Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.
 This guide discusses Application Load Balancers.
 For more information about Network Load Balancers, see the User Guide for Network Load Balancers.
 For more information about Classic Load Balancers, see the User Guide for Classic Load Balancers.

+### Components

+A load balancer serves as the single point of contact for clients.
+The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
+This increases the availability of your application.
+You add one or more listeners to your load balancer.

+A listener checks for connection requests from clients, using the protocol and port that you configure, and forwards requests to one or more target groups, based on the rules that you define.
+Each rule specifies a target group, condition, and priority.
+When the condition is met, the traffic is forwarded to the target group.
+You must define a default rule for each listener, and you can add rules that specify different target groups based on the content of the request (also known as content-based routing).

+Each target group routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number that you specify.
+You can register a target with multiple target groups.
+You can configure health checks on a per target group basis.
+Health checks are performed on all targets registered to a target group that is specified in a listener rule for your load balancer.

+The following diagram illustrates the basic components.
+Notice that each listener contains a default rule, and one listener contains another rule that routes requests to a different target group.
+One target is registered with two target groups.

 ### Load Balancer Basics